-Study achievement Evaluation criteria Evaluation items Excellent Very Good Good d K n (1) disciplinary thinking and knowledge / and cross-disciplinary thinking and capability to see a phenomenon from a broad, top-down perspective and to take and cross-disciplinary thinking and capability to see a phenomenon from a Has basic ability for comprehensive and cross-disciplinary thinking and capability to see a phenomenon from a broad, top-down perspective and to take action for solving problems regarding the specialized area. r s t a n e d g Basic knowledge and understanding required for acquiring expertise understanding required for acquiring expertise, and is capable of explaining this knowledge while associating it with items related to other areas. understanding required for acquiring expertise, and is capable of sufficiently explaining this knowledge while associating it with items related to Has fundamental knowledge and profound understanding required for acquiring expertise, and is capable of providing basic explanation of this knowledge while associating it with items related to other areas. d i n g & (3) Knowledge and understanding regarding applied biological sciences integrated hydrosphere science, applied animal & plant science, food science, and molecular agricultural and life science that are related to applied biological science, and is capable of fully integrated hydrosphere science, applied animal & plant science, food science, and molecular agricultural and life science that are related to Has fundamental knowledge of areas regarding integrated hydrosphere science, applied animal & plant science, food science, and molecular agricultural and life science that are related to applied biological science.
+Study achievement Evaluation criteria Evaluation items Excellent Very Good Good d K n (1) Has superior ability for comprehensive and cross-disciplinary thinking and capability to see a phenomenon from a broad, top-down perspective and to take action for solving problems regarding the specialized area. comprehensive and cross-disciplinary thinking and capability to see a phenomenon from a broad, top-down Has basic ability for comprehensive and cross-disciplinary thinking and capability to see a phenomenon from a broad, top-down perspective and to take action for solving problems regarding the specialized area. r s t a e d g (2) Basic knowledge and understanding required for acquiring expertise Has fundamental knowledge and profound understanding required for acquiring expertise, and is capable of explaining this knowledge while associating it with items related to other areas. understanding required for acquiring expertise, and is capable of sufficiently explaining this knowledge Has fundamental knowledge and profound understanding required for acquiring expertise, and is capable of providing basic explanation of this knowledge while associating it with items related to other areas. d i n g & (3) Knowledge and understanding regarding applied biological sciences Has fundamental knowledge of areas regarding integrated hydrosphere science, applied animal & plant science, food science, and molecular agricultural and life science that are related to applied biological science, and is capable of fully understanding, explaining, and applying this knowledge. integrated hydrosphere science, applied animal & plant science, food science, and molecular agricultural and life science that are related to Has fundamental knowledge of areas regarding integrated hydrosphere science, applied animal & plant science, food science, and molecular agricultural and life science that are related to applied biological science.